church entryway with an accessible ramp

 Method of Teaching

-This course will be delivered in-person on campus at the University of St. Michael’s College in the University of Toronto.
-Interactive discussions, case-based learning and reflection will be used to practice application of tools for effective interfaith dialogue practice.
+This course will be delivered in person on campus at the University of St. Michael’s College in the University of Toronto.
+Interactive discussions, case-based learning, and reflection will be used to practise the application of tools for effective interfaith dialogue practice.

 Learning Outcomes